-For the past 5 years, I have been fortunate enough to be home with my children (Ages 10, 9, and 6).
-I am able to apply my knowledge of what happens at school (or is going to happen at school) to develop my “Curriculum of the Home.”
+As a parent to 3 children (Ages 12, 10, and 7), I am able to apply my knowledge of what happens at school (or is going to happen at school) to develop my “Curriculum of the Home.”
 And I also know that I can’t do this alone.
 I have spent my years as a parent developing my own village which helps to replenish my parenting well.

 The village that my husband and I rely on is full of the likely members such as grandparents, aunts, uncles, personal mentors, and our children’s teachers.
 But sometimes I have learned the most valuable lessons from other parents.
 It is not only helpful to surround myself with people who parent similarly, but people who parent differently.
 When there is a common goal of nurturing our children and respecting one another, there is so much to be gained.

 My parenting is shaped by my lifelong experiences with children and my own personal journey towards self-awareness and mindfulness.
 The bottom line for me is, the more mindful I am, the more available I am to be the parent I want to be.